Unique and Specific Procedures¶

 It's important to create individual tests confirming detection and response for each of the different attack scenarios that may be categorized by a specific ATT&CK Technique.
 To accomplish this, VECTR's Test Cases map to the MITRE Enterprise ATT&CK "Procedure" concept, and VECTR uses Test Case Templates to uniquely identify a test procedure.
-These templates can be managed in the Administration section of VECTR, as described below.
+These templates can be managed in the Library section of VECTR, as described below.

 Local vs Template Data¶

 VECTR's Assessments are located in an Environment.
 Each Environment represents a logical testing space where you may track related tests over time.

 When creating Test Cases and measuring detection, we refer to this as "Local" data in contrast to the templates mentioned in the previous paragraph.
 A local Test Case in VECTR represents a recorded execution of an attack procedure and its defense response at a specific instance in time.

 Local data in VECTR is contained in a test Environment.
 All Test Cases are performed in a Campaign which in turn is inside an Assessment.

 Test Case Templates¶

 Test Case templates are contained in the Library section of the application.
 Each of these is a description of a specific attack procedure that you may perform once or multiple times when testing an environment.
 Heed the note on the importance of naming below.
 Aim for as much specificity as possible when naming Test Case templates.